 Site24x7 has yet to give me any unexplained outages or problems, other than with IPv6.
 More on that next.

-Traffic over IPv6 accounts for nearly 10 % of this website’s monthly traffic.
+Traffic over IPv6 accounts for nearly 10 % of this website’s monthly traffic in 2016.
 Monitoring IPv6 uptime is becoming increasingly important to assure everyone has full access to a website.

 |Service name||Ping monitor||Web page check||IPv6-only domain||Tests both dual-stack addresses|